DeveloperWil/Change-Product-Author-for-WooCommerce/readme.txt

 3. Quick edit products to change multiple product authors

 == Changelog ==
+= 1.0.3 =
+* Added "WC requires at least" and "WC tested up to" plugin headers

 = 1.0.2 =
 * Tested with WordPress 6.6 and WooCommerce 9.0.2
 * Added plugin dependency: woocommerce